RemiMahmoud/useful_references/README.md

 ## Alternatives

-https://thenode.biologists.com/user-friendly-p-values/research/: article on a user-friendly method as alternative to p-value
+https://thenode.biologists.com/user-friendly-p-values/research/: article on a user-friendly method as alternative to p-value when testing differences of means

 # R programming